-- a.
-If forced to vacate the base because of a following runner; - Note: With two outs, if a runner is awarded home but does not touch the plate before a following runner is put out for the third out, the run scores unless the batter-runner was declared out before reaching first base or any other runner was declared out before reaching the base to which he was forced. - b.
+a.
+If forced to vacate the base because of a following runner;

+Note: With two outs, if a runner is awarded home but does not touch the plate before a following runner is put out for the third out, the run scores unless the batter-runner was declared out before reaching first base or any other runner was declared out before reaching the base to which he was forced.

+b.
 If forced to vacate the base because the batter was awarded that base;

-- If the batter hits a fair ball that touches another base runner or an umpire before it has been touched by or has passed a fielder, providing the runner is forced to advance; - d.
+- c.
+If the batter hits a fair ball that touches another base runner or an umpire before it has been touched by or has passed a fielder, providing the runner is forced to advance; - d.
 If the umpire calls a balk; - e.
-If obstruction by a fielder is committed: - 1) Against a runner on which a play is being made;

-PENALTY-The umpire shall point and call "That's obstruction."
+If obstruction by a fielder is committed: - 1) Against a runner on which a play is being made; - PENALTY-The umpire shall point and call "That's obstruction," and call "Time."
 The ball is dead immediately.
-All runners shall be awarded the bases they would have reached had there been no obstruction.
+All runners shall advance, without liability to be put out, to the bases they would have reached, in the umpire's judgment, if there had been no obstruction.
+The obstructed runner shall be awarded at least one base beyond the base he had last legally touched before the obstruction.
+Any preceding runners, forced to advance by the award of bases as penalty for obstruction, shall advance without liability to be put out.